🇩🇪 Germany 👶 18 ⬆️ 5’10” 🤚Right-handed

 🎾 🎾 🎾 🎾 🎾

-Moeller and his doubles partner Naoki Tajima lost their first round doubles match to Taiwanese team Tseng Chun-hsin and Bang Shuo Yin 3-6 5-7.
+Moeller and Naoki Tajima lost their first round doubles match to Taiwanese team Tseng Chun-hsin and Bang Shuo Yin 3-6 5-7.

 Title photo by Vanessa Taylor